mobilelabclass/MixingBoard/README.md

 ## Controls
 - Tapping on visualization toggles controls overlay.
-- Select a different visualization or control by swiping left/right.
+- Select a different visualization or control by swiping left or right.